 A recent Wall Street Journal editorial echoes the argument made by the party’s Congressional wing.
 After acknowledging that Democratic leaders might be saying they have no intention to impeach the president if they win the House, it proceeds to argue that they will anyway.
 And the reason it provides is that… Trump is a gigantic crook:

 claiming that Mr. Trump is an illegitimate President who conspired with the Kremlin to steal the 2016 election, that he is profiting from the Presidency for personal gain, that he obstructed justice by firing James Comey, and that after Michael Cohen’s plea the President is now “an unindicted co-conspirator” in campaign-finance fraud. …

 No doubt Democrats would start slowly by revving up the investigative machinery: subpoenas, hearings, all covered to a fare-thee-well by the media.
 Michael Cohen will be a major witness, as will the others named in the plea-deal documents.
 The Trump tax returns will get a star turn.

 Having an unindicted co-conspirator who is profiting in secret, and may be subject to all sorts of blackmail, sounds like a situation Congress might want to look into.
 But rather than conclude from this indictment that Trump is deeply corrupt or in need of oversight, the Journal instead concludes that it shows the importance of not investigating him.

-The strategic decision by the Republican majority in Congress to conduct virtually no oversight of the Executive branch is the most important issue at stake in the midterm elections.
+The strategic decision by the Republican majority in Congress to conduct virtually no oversight of the Executive Branch is most important issue at stake in the midterm elections.
 The decision has been mainly implicit, with almost no public consideration of an alternative course of action.
-At this point, Republicans have so internalized their subordination to Trump that they are now leaning into the cover-up as a case for maintaining their power.
+At this point, Republicans have so internalized their subordination to Trump that they are now leaning into the cover-up as a case to maintain their power.